 When one of the former spouses wanted to use the embryos post-divorce, over objections from both the other spouse and IVF clinic, the dispute ended up in court.
 Ultimately, the New Jersey Supreme Court made two key rulings: 1.
 IVF agreements like these do, violate public policy and will generally not found to be enforceable; and 2.
 In cases where former spouses/partners dispute use of frozen embryos, the party choosing not to become a biological parent generally should prevail.

 Still, there can be a legal gray area when it comes to assisted reproductive technology and parental rights.
 As part of the process, couples really should come to their own agreement about what they want to happen in case they divorce.

 Do you have questions about surrogacy and other assisted reproductive technology (ART) legal issues?
 We can help.
-Get all your questions answered by calling us today to schedule a free confidential consultation with one of our specialist attorneys.
+Get all your questions answered by calling us today to schedule an initial confidential consultation with one of our specialist attorneys.
 Call 888-888-0919, or please click the button below.